vanavreddy/Parallel_Compute_Engine/README.md

 ## 4. Partitioning the networks
 ```
+The U.S synthetic population DB (synpop DB) and contact network files need to be accessible.
+The user should have
+write permissions on the synpop DB.
+Also, make sure you have thedesired version of the DB to ensure the EpiHiper
+simulations are correct.
+Contact **Dustin or Stefan** to get the latest versions of the syspop DB and contact networks.
+Note: The contact network file name format is hardcoded (*_contact_network_config_*-contact_0_with_lid.txt).
+You may
+get errors if this naming conversion is not followed.

-  # Modify the environment.sh file such that CACHE_ROOT, SYNPOP_ROOT, CODE_DIR, LOG_DIR and conda envs
+# Modify the environment.sh file such that CACHE_ROOT, SYNPOP_ROOT, CODE_DIR, LOG_DIR and conda envs point
- point to the correct filesystem paths on that cluster.
+to the correct filesystem paths on that cluster.
   $ cd Unified_Epihiper_Pipeline_Setup
   $ . environment.sh
   $ cd synpop_partition